r0gue-io/pop-cli/README.md

 ```

 2. State-modifying Operations: For operations that change a storage value, thus altering the blockchain state.
 Include
-   the `x/--execute`  flag to submit an extrinsic on-chain.
+   the `x / --execute`  flag to submit an extrinsic on-chain.

 Example executing the `flip()` message: